Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

 - **12/01/19** Created Ghost class
   - Ghost moves around the map randomly
   - Ghost does not travel through walls, chooses a random direction to move from available directions
+  - Added Player teleportation from one end of the map to the other